Charlie Drake: Recording career

-In 1972 Drake recorded a spoof song called 'Puckwudgie' on Columbia records.
+In 1972 Drake recorded a spoof song called "Puckwudgie" on Columbia Records.
 It referred to a 2-or-3-foot-tall (0.61 or 0.91 m) being from the Wampanoag folklore.
-It reached number 47 in the BBC Top 50 in early 1972.
+It reached No. 47 in the UK Singles Chart in early 1972.

-Peter Gabriel, after leaving Genesis in late 1975, produced a single "You Never Know" for Drake (UK Charisma), it was not a chart success.
+Peter Gabriel, after leaving Genesis in late 1975, produced a single "You Never Know" for Drake (UK Charisma), with Sandy Denny on backing vocals and Phil Collins on drums.
+It was not a chart success.

 Later career

 Drake turned to straight acting in the 1980s, winning acclaim for his role as Touchstone in Shakespeare's As You Like It (at the Ludlow Festival), and an award for his part in Harold Pinter's The Caretaker at the Royal Exchange, Manchester, along with Michael Angelis.
 Drake also starred as Smallweed in the BBC adaptation of Bleak House (1985), and Filipina Dreamgirls, a TV film for the BBC.
 His final appearances on stage were with Jim Davidson in Sinderella, his adult adaptation of Cinderella, as Baron Hard-on.
 A live recording of one of the dates on the tour of the pantomime was later adapted, and edited for video, and put out for sale nationwide.